-Fibromyalgia is a condition that causes pain in your muscles, ligaments (tissue that connects bone), and tendons (tissue that connects muscles to bones).
+Fibromyalgia is a condition that causes pain in your muscles, ligaments, and tendons.

-Most people develop symptoms of fibromyalgia between the ages of 30 and 55.
-It’s more common in females but males and children can also have this condition.
+Most people start to have symptoms of fibromyalgia between the ages of 30 and 55.
+It’s more common in female adults, but children and male adults can also have it.

 Symptoms of Fibromyalgia

 This section has information about the most common symptoms of fibromyalgia.
 Talk with your healthcare provider if you have any questions.